We Are Climbing Jacob's Ladder

-We Are Climbing Jacob's Ladder (also known as Jacob's Ladder) is an African American slave spiritual based in part on the Biblical story of Jacob's Ladder.
+We Are Climbing Jacob's Ladder (also known as Jacob's Ladder) is an African American spiritual based in part on the Biblical story of Jacob's Ladder.
 It was developed some time before 1825, and became one of the first slave spirituals to be widely sung by white Christians.
 A number of artists have recorded notable versions of it, and it was used as one of the main themes in the critically praised documentary The Civil War.

 About the song

-African American slaves in the United States created a vibrant culture of resistance and dissent, despite attempts by white slaveowners to indoctrinate them into passivity using a variant of Christianity.
+African American slaves in the United States created a vibrant culture of resistance and dissent, despite attempts by slaveowners to indoctrinate them into passivity.
 Slaves were not permitted to speak while working in the fields, but were permitted to sing and chant in order to alleviate tedium and to impose a rhythm on repetitive motions.
 This generated two distinctive African American slave musical forms, the spiritual (sung music usually telling a story) and the field holler (sung or chanted music usually involving repetition of the leader's line).

 We Are Climbing Jacob's Ladder is a spiritual.
 As a folk song originating in a repressed culture, the song's origins are lost.
 Some academics believe it emerged as early as 1750, and definitely no later than 1825, and was composed by American slaves taken from the area now known as Liberia.
 The spiritual utilizes the image of Jacob's ladder, and equates it with the body of Christ (in ways quite similar to the teachings of Catherine of Siena).
 The song is in the form of call and response, and although lyrics vary from place to place and over time, they generally emphasize spiritual growth, increasing one's knowledge about God, and a call to discipleship.
 The striving nature of this "climb" toward God is depicted as a series of tests, and draws heavily on the New Testament tradition of the Christian as warrior—in this case, overcoming the slave-owner.
 The traditional lyrics hold out hope that the slave can rise up and escape slavery, and the nature of the call-and-response asks both the singing respondents and the listener for greater sacrifice to reach the next level.
 The spiritual implies that God's promise to the Biblical patriarch Jacob will also lead the slave to freedom.

 The song became one of the first African American spirituals to become popular among white Christians.